gpiskas/gpiskas.github.io/src/content/posts/creating-non-expiring-secrets-azure-app-registration.md

     - tokens
 type: post
 ---
 One common requirement for Azure App Registrations during application development is the need for long-lived credentials.
-While Azure App Registration Secrets typically have an expiration date, there's a workaround to create non-expiring keys using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
+While Azure App Registration secrets typically have an expiration date, there's a workaround to create non-expiring keys using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
 However, this should only be a temporary solution, typically used until a more secure one is in place such as the use of certificates.
 For more information refer to [the official announcement from Microsoft](https://devblogs.microsoft.com/microsoft365dev/client-secret-expiration-now-limited-to-a-maximum-of-two-years/) which explains why the non-expiring option was removed and describes alternatives.

 The following command will create a secret lasting for 100 years for the given App Registration.
 Specify the Client Id, which you can find under `Essentials` in the `Overview` blade in the Azure Portal.
 ```sh